You're seeing last week's odds. Create a free account to see today's.

 Why Prize Availability Matters

-We track remaining prizes for every tier and recalculate rates based on what's actually still available, not the original print run.
-This gives you a real-time picture of each game's current value.
+We track remaining prizes for every tier and recalculate rates based on what the state reports as still available, not the original print run.
+This gives you a current picture of each game's value rather than the one printed on the back.

 Data Sources & Update Frequency

 All data comes directly from official state lottery websites.
-We scrape prize data nightly or daily depending on the state:
+We scan prize data nightly or daily depending on the state:

 • California: Updated nightly (~2:30 AM PT)